apache/flink/docs/dev/connectors/filesystem_sink.md

 {% endhighlight %}

-Where `date-time` is the string that we get from the date/time format, `parallel-task` is the index of the parallel sink instance and `count` is the running number of part files that where created because of the batch size.
+Where `date-time` is the string that we get from the date/time format, `parallel-task` is the index of the parallel sink instance and `count` is the running number of part files that were created because of the batch size or batch roll over interval.

 For in-depth information, please refer to the JavaDoc for [BucketingSink](http://flink.apache.org/docs/latest/api/java/org/apache/flink/streaming/connectors/fs/bucketing/BucketingSink.html).